-33 Hence, you must realize that when eating soup, where we typically focus on the movement of the spoonbowl, all other mentioned body and spoon parts also move in line segment shapes.
+Hence, you must also realize that when eating soup, where we typically focus on the movement of the spoon-bowl, all other mentioned body and spoon parts also move in line segment shapes.
 This demonstrates that the related perception processes are entirely subjective and depend on the chosen focus.

+2) The second highly essential conclusion, as mentioned in the first version of the basic exercise, remains fully intact here as well.
+The perception of the movement of internal motor activity (knee, torso, head, foot action, etc.) has absolutely nothing to do with the observation of the line segment shape that all parts of the arm and now the spoon become a part of.
+However, the new aspect introduced by the spoon concerns the fact that a spoon is an inanimate object.
+What leads to the astonishing factual conclusion that, for instance, we can observe the movement of the spoon's bowl over a line, but we can only generate motor activity up to the outer surface of the handle of the spoon.
 The perplexing aspect of this realization may be the fact that the movement of the spoon's bowl over a line segment shape is entirely dependent on a completely different internal motoric movement.
 Without this source of action, the spoon's bowl will never move.
 Additionally, the confirming aspect of this realization may concern the conviction that the perception of the movement of the spoon's bowl over a line has absolutely no connection with the perception of internal motor movement activity.

 c.
-The basic exercise in relationship to random (not-leg) motoric activity inducing movement of passive legs
+The basic exercise in relation to motoric activity leading to the movement of a boat

-If we define an action as conscious motor activity in which a specific goal is pursued from an ego-centrally formulated will, then the explanation in the entire first part of this article falls outside the framework of actions.
-In this paragraph, we still do not assume a conscious goal-directed action, but rather build upon what the basic exercises demonstrate.
+If we define an action as a conscious motor activity in which a specific goal is pursued from an egocentrically formulated will, then the explanation in the entire first part of this article falls outside the framework of actions.
+In this paragraph, we still do not assume a conscious goal-directed action, but rather build upon what the basic exercise regarding the movement of an arm holding a spoon demonstrates.